Learning Opportunities for Adults in 5779

 Ari Shavit’s book is a brutally honest and straightforward examination of and reflection on the reality of Israel and its relationship to the other peoples who also claim the land as their own.
 In this 4 session group, we will read and discuss one to two chapters of the book at a time.
 Rabbi Zari will facilitate the discussions, based on specific sections in the book.
 Guided by the ancient rabbinic model of study known as chevrutah study, participants will engage with the text and one another while practicing both passionate and respectful listening and speaking.

 This reading and discussion group is open to members of KHN only.
 To RSVP and learn the location, please contact Rabbi Zari at email@example.com.
 (If you are not yet a member but considering membership, and would like to participate, please contact Rabbi Zari).
 Donation of $36 (for all four sessions) for tuition requested; no one turned away for lack of funds.

 Have you ever wanted to learn more about what Judaism has to say about euthanasia?
 About what comprises the Jewish Bible and how it differs from the Christian Bible?
 Have you wanted to learn what Jewish life was like in the Middle Ages for women, or what happens in a mikvah (a ritual bath)?

 Given how busy people are in the 21st Century, and how reluctant people often are to sign up for on-going classes, we are launching a new and exciting adult education opportunity: Concierge Learning.
 You determine what you’d like to study and the rabbi will prepare a personal, private, one-on-one lesson for you.
 If you’d like to add an additional session, you can; if you’d like to invite someone else to join you for the session(s), you can.

-This opportunity will begin following the High Holy Days.
 Contact Rabbi Zari directly at firstname.lastname@example.org if you’d like to learn something with her.